OSGeo/grass/lib/python/docs/src/temporal_framework.rst

 * Supplementary material of the publication *The GRASS GIS Temporal Framework* to be published in
   *International Journal of Geographical Information Science* in 2017, Download
-  :download:`The GRASS GIS Temporal Framework: Object orientd code design with examples <Temporal-Framework-API-Description.pdf>`
+  :download:`The GRASS GIS Temporal Framework: Object oriented code design with examples <Temporal-Framework-API-Description.pdf>`

 :Authors: Soeren Gebbert